archcorsair/lemonup/README.md

 - **🔄 Smart Updates:** Checks for updates using Git commit hashes for accuracy.
 - **⚡ Parallel Processing:** Updates multiple addons concurrently.

+## Getting Started

+The easiest way to start using LemonUp is by heading over to our [getting started page](https://lemonup.org/getting-started.html)

 ## 🛠️ Building & Installation

 LemonUp aims to provide pre-built executables for all major operating systems in future releases.
 For now, you can build it yourself: